• Skip to primary navigation

 RCA cable and jacks are based on very old standards of Radio Corporation of America.
 Two separate cables transmit two mono audio signals individually.

-The 3.5-mm-stereo-to-RCA cable is actually a mini converter: one end using TRS connector (for Chromecast Audio), and the other end using RCA connector (for your speaker)
+The 3.5-mm-stereo-to-RCA cable is actually a mini converter: one end uses TRS connector (for Chromecast Audio), and the other end uses an RCA connector (for your speaker)

-So, Chromecast Audio treats 3.5-mm-stereo-to-RCA cable as a normal 3.5-mm stereo cable.
+So, Chromecast Audio treats a 3.5-mm-stereo-to-RCA cable as a normal 3.5-mm stereo cable.

-You probably can find such this 3.5-mm-stereo-to-RCA cable for your Chromecast Audio in the garage.
-If not, you can easily get it at a few bucks from most hardware shops.
+You probably can find this 3.5-mm-stereo-to-RCA cable for your Chromecast Audio in the garage.
+If not, you can easily get it for a few bucks from most hardware shops.

 Mini TOSLINK to TOSLINK optical cable

-audio_cables_for_chromecast_audio_toslink_digital_audio_cable TOSLINK (Toshiba Link) is is a standardized optical fiber connection system for digital audios.
+TOSLINK (Toshiba Link) is a standardized optical fiber connection system for digital audio.

 Compared to analog audio signals through stereo cables, there is no interference for digital audio.
 This is the reason why most HiFi systems prefer digital input (or coaxial).